fab-c14/fabs_folio_2/README.md

 ## Introduction

-Fab's Folio 2 is a revamped version of Fab C14's personal portfolio, designed to provide a visually appealing and informative showcase of their skills, projects, and experiences.
+Fab's Folio 2 is a revamped version of Fab C14's personal portfolio, designed to provide a visually appealing and informative showcase of my skills, projects, and experiences.

 ## Features